 CVS can also fall back to use system authentication.
 When authenticating a password, the server first checks for the user in the '\$CVSROOT/CVSROOT/passwd' file.
 If it finds the user, it will use that entry for authentication as described above.
-But if it does not find the user, or if the CVS 'passwd' file does not exist, then the server can try to authenticate the username and password using the operating system's user-lookup routines (this "fallback" behavior can be disabled by setting SystemAuth=no in the CVS 'config' file, see Section C.10 [config], page 148).
-Be aware, however, that falling back to system authentication might be a security risk: CVS operations would then be authenticated with that user's regular login password, and the password flies across the network in plaintext.
-See Section 2.9.3.3 [Password authentication security], page 24 for more on this.
+But if it does not find the user, or if the CVS 'passwd' file does not exist, then the server can try to authenticate the username and password using the operating system's user-lookup routines (this "fallback" behavior can be disabled by setting SystemAuth=no in the CVS 'config' file, see Section C.9 [config], page 170).